ashismo/ashismo.github.com/_posts/2015-05-12-Webservice call from angularJS-.md

 /*
- * In this below example, the POST webservice got called inside the controller */
+ * In this below example, the POST webservice got called */

 empRecordAppCtrl.controller('getSalary', function($scope, $http) {